UnearthedArcana/Might_and_Guile/README.md

   <h4 class="subheader">Component 225: </h4>
   <div class="section">
     <p><strong><em>Revised Ranger Spell Table</em></strong></p>
-      <p>This component gives rangers access to their spells earlier.
-They get 1st-level spells at 3rd level, 2nd-level spells at 7th level, 3rd-level spells at 11th level, and 4th-level spells at 15th level.
-Along the way, at every odd level, they get an extra spell slot at a level they have access to.
-They mx out at level 19 with 5 1st-level spells, 4 2nd-level spells, 3 3rd-level spells, and  2 4th level spells.</p>
+      <p>This component gives rangers access to more spells, earlier.
+They get one extra spell slot every time they gain a level, up to 20th level.
+So they get their first spell slot at level 2 like bards, and at level 20 they have 5/5/5/4.</p>
-      <p>Of note, this progession matches the revised paladin spell tables in the Faiths & Powers mod.</p>
+      <p>This progession matches the revised paladin spell tables in v0.85+ of the Faiths & Powers mod.</p>
   </div>
   <h4 class="subheader">Component 230: </h4>
   <div class="section">
     <p><strong><em>Revised Stalkers</em></strong></p>
-      <p> The Stalker loses its special wizard spells (install the Mage Hunter kit instead, see component 350 below).
-However they can set traps like a thief, and can attain greater proficiency than other rangers with daggers and short swords.</p>
+      <p> The Stalker loses its special wizard spells (install the Mage Hunter kit instead, see component 125 above).
+However they can set traps like a thief, and can attain grandmastery with daggers and short swords.</p>
-      <p> ALL rangers can now backstab for x2 damage from stealth; Stalkers' backstab multiplier increases at higher levels.</p>
+      <p> This also gives Stalkers' an increased backstab multiplier.</p>
   </div>
   <h4 class="subheader">Component 235: </h4>
   <div class="section">